-I discovered that Bucharest never sleeps: it’s an ideal destination for a city break!
+I discovered that Bucharest never sleeps which it’s an ideal destination for a city break!

-Here you’ll find 25 things to do in Bucharest along with some other recommendations and discounts to enjoy the city to the fullest.
+Here you’ll find the best 10 things to do in Bucharest, including recommendations and discounts to enjoy the city to the fullest.

 Places to visit in Bucharest

-Under the command of communist president Ceausescu, old town was destroyed to build immense buildings such as the Palace of Parliament and the Civic Center.
-The end of communism came in 1989 with the Romanian Revolution and since the year 2000 the city has begun a project of modernization and restoration to recover the historical center.
+The real old town was destroyed to build the huge Parliament building and the Civic Center.
+Only after the year 2000 the city stared a project of modernization and restoration to recover this side of the city.

-Today, in the cobblestone streets of Bucharest terraces, clubs, hotels and street musicians, offer the traveler all they need during their visit.
+Today, in the cobblestone streets of Bucharest you’ll find a lively atmosphere with terraces, clubs, hotels and street musicians, that offer the travelers all they need during their perfect city break.

 Although I like cities, I always need a small dose of nature to feel 100% happy.
-A few steps from the heart of the city, this beautiful park became my best ally.
-I loved to get lost among its flowers and watches, so I came back more than once!
+A few steps from the heart of the city this beautiful park became my best ally.
+I loved to get lost among its flowers and watches, and I love to come back every time I visit Bucharest!

-Bellu Cemetery is the most famous and monumental cemetery in Bucharest and like the Cismigiu Gardens this place is full of nature.
-I had never imagined walking between graves to be that nice.
+Bellu Cemetery is the most famous and monumental cemetery in Bucharest.
+As Cismigiu Gardens this place is very green.

-The best thing about this visit was the amount of stuff we learnt about the customs of the Orthodox culture: they have many peculiar traditions and stories that need to be told.
+The best thing about this visit was the amount of stuff we learnt about the Orthodox culture: they have so many peculiar traditions and stories that I loved to hear.

 Carturesti Carousel is one of the most beautiful bookstores in the world, not only for its white columns and spiral staircases, but also for its collection of more than 10,000 books.

-The Parliament Palace of Ceausescu is the largest, heaviest and most expensive administrative building in the world.
-As I told you, the historical center of the city was devastated for this place to be built.
+The Parliament Palace of Ceausescu is the second largest, the heaviest and the most expensive administrative building in the world.
+The historical center of the city was devastated so they could build it.

-The most instagrameable street in Bucharest is this small and colorful alley: compulsory stop for any instagrammer!
-All the colorful umbrellas are waiting for you there 😉
+The most instagrammable street in Bucharest is this small alley with colorful umbrellas: an obliged stop for every instagrammer!
+All the colorful umbrellas are waiting for you there.

 Herastrau Park is the largest green area in the city.
-Located north of Bucharest, is perfect for bikers as there is a bike lane that goes around the entire park.
+Located north of Bucharest, is perfect for bikers – there’s a bike lane that goes around the entire park!

-If you go in summer you can rent a boat; if you go in winter, the lake freezes and you can skate on it.
+It’s a must-visit at all year round: if you go in summer you can rent a boat, and if you go in winter the lake is freeze and you can even skate on it.

-Abandoned places have something that attracts me.
-Palatul Aderavul is the building in which there are only the ruins of the offices of the first newspaper of the city: the truth.
+Abandoned places have something mysterious that grabs my attention.
+I had the chance to visit Palatul Aderavul, and I was amazed by the building and the ruins of the offices from the first newspaper of the city: The Truth.

 You can only visit it in a group tour, but if you don’t make it, you may be able to bribe the guard per 10 lei (approximately €2).

-Bucharest has been called “Little Paris” for a reason.
-Perhaps this little version of the Parisian Arc de Triomphe has something to do with it!
+Bucharest is known as “Little Paris” for a reason.
+I’m sure their version of the Parisian Arc de Triomphe – named Arcul de Triunf – has something to do with it!

-You will find on the way to the airport, so tell your driver to stop for a minute to take the photo, as it is quite far away from the city center.
+You will pass around it on your way from/to the airport, so if you want to take photos there just tell your driver to stop for a minute.
+It’s quite far from the city center.

-One of the most beautiful buildings in Bucharest is the Romanian Atenaenum, Again, it’s forbidden to take pictures in there, unless you pay a bribe.
+One of the most beautiful buildings in Bucharest is the Romanian Atenaenum, an unique concert hall.

 Tips on visiting Bucharest

-However, not all Uber drivers speak English correctly, so it may be problematic especially at the airport.
-To avoid this, pre-contract the transfer with your hotel.
+However, please note that not all drivers speak a good English and it can be problematic, especially at the airport.
+To avoid this you can just book your transfer with your hotel.